Kimberly Stewart: Fashion

-She realized an early ambition, at age 19, when she launched her own fashion collection – "Pinky Starfish."
+Stewart realized an early ambition, at age 19, when she launched her own fashion collection – "Pinky Starfish."
 Known for its dresses made from French vintage fabrics, the range was sold in Tracey Ross, Lisa Kline and Barney's.

 Modeling

-On September 9, 2008, the Atlanta-based band, "Elevation", released the music video for its single, "Razoreyes", starring Stewart, marking a first in her career.
+On September 9, 2008, the Atlanta-based band Elevation released a music video for its single, "Razoreyes", starring Stewart.

-Stewart posed nude in 2008 in the British society magazine Tatler, along with Peaches Geldof, daughter of the Boomtown Rats′ Bob Geldof, and Leah Wood, daughter of the Rolling Stones′ Ronnie Wood.
+Stewart posed nude in 2008 in the British society magazine Tatler, along with Peaches Geldof, daughter of the Boomtown Rats' Bob Geldof, and Leah Wood, daughter of the Rolling Stones' Ronnie Wood.
 The photographer was Canadian rocker and photographer Bryan Adams.
 Stewart had previously posed nude with a crucifix in Italian Vogue.

 Personal life

 On April 11, 2011, Benicio del Toro's publicist announced that Stewart was pregnant with their child.
-Stewart gave birth to a daughter, Delilah Genoveva Stewart on August 21, 2011.
-Delilah is Rod Stewart's first grandchild.
+Stewart gave birth to a daughter on August 21, 2011.